Low Rank Regularization: A Review: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we provided a comprehensive survey for low rank regularization including applications, regularizers, and optimization methods.
-Differing from previous investigations over low rank matrix learning, we pay more attention to the regularizers, especially the non-convex relaxations.
+In this paper, we provided a comprehensive survey for low rank regularization including relaxations to rank-norm, optimization methods and practical applications.
+Differing from previous investigations that focus on nuclear norm, we pay more attention to the non-convex relaxations and corresponding optimization methods.
 Although the nuclear norm with solid theoretical guarantee has been widely used to solve various problems, the solution returned by it may deviate from the original problem significantly.
-And, such a deviation can be alleviated by using non-convex relaxations.
-In order to promote the application of non-convex relaxations in solving practical issues, we give a detailed summarization for non-convex regularizers used in previous studies, and discuss the properties of them.
-The relevant experimental results can be found in supplementary materials.
+Indeed, such a deviation can be alleviated by using non-convex relaxations.
+In order to promote the application of non-convex relaxations in solving practical issues, we give a detailed summarization for non-convex relaxations used in previous studies.
+Although the theoretical research over non-convex relaxation is still limited, numerous studies have experimentally verified that it often provide a large advantage over nuclear norm.

-It is worth mentioning that the theoretical research over non-convex regularizers is very limited.
-In practice, however, its advantages over nuclear norm has been shown in numerous experiments including the results reported in this paper.
-We believe that the difference between different non-convex regularizers is very slight in terms of performance.
-The most significant thing we need to consider is choosing a reasonable regularization parameter, and a larger value is generally required by non-convex regularizers.

-An inevitable thing of using low rank regularization~(without considering matrix factorization) is conducting SVD, which is time consuming for large scale data.
+An inevitable thing in solving LRR models~(without considering matrix factorization) is conducting SVD, which is time consuming for large scale data.
 So, introducing the techniques over approximate SVD is an important direction in the future~\cite{DBLP:journals/corr/abs-1708-00146}.

-Recently, more efforts have been made in tensor learning~\cite{chen2013generalized,li2016simultaneous,zhang2015low,yokota2018missing,ko2018fast,zare2018extension,yokota2017simultaneous,lu2018tensor,zhou2018tensorlrr,lu2018exact}.
+Besides, more recent efforts have been made in tensor learning~\cite{chen2013generalized,li2016simultaneous,zhang2015low,yokota2018missing,ko2018fast,zare2018extension,yokota2017simultaneous,lu2018tensor,zhou2018tensorlrr,lu2018exact}.
 But most of them are based on the convex relaxations.
-The problem of tensor completion based on non-convex regularization is considered in~\cite{yao2018scalable}.
-Generalizing tensor learning based on non-convex regularizers to more practical issues may be interesting.
+The problem of tensor completion based on non-convex regularization is considered in~\cite{ji2017non,yao2019efficient}.
+Generalizing tensor learning with non-convex relaxations to deal with practical issues is also promising in future.